y9san9/kotlin-data-storage/README.md

 # About
-We are generating map `property name to property value` and then via gson and delegates, set values and store them to file
+KDS generates map `property name to property value` and then via gson and delegates store them to file
 # Examples
 ```kotlin
 // Defining KDS model